Sarailidis/Interactive-Decision-Trees/README.md

 ![image](https://user-images.githubusercontent.com/58266471/122576179-143b5980-d05a-11eb-912d-29839928a1fc.png)

+To run the workflow read the contents of the workflow and you will be guided on what to do in the case study.
+To run the cells in the workflow you just need to click on the play button on the top of the workflow.

 # Contact
 If you have any questions or feedback, or if you spotted an error or bug, please email Georgios Sarailidis (g.sarailidis@bristol.ac.uk)